ManyaGupta-mg/Advertisement-Click-Prediction-ML/README.md

 ## Data Processing
 - Checked and cleaned the dataset
-- Converted the Data types of Column Male and Timestamp
+- Converted the Data type of Columns Male and Timestamp
 - Split data into training and testing sets
 - Trained a Logistic Regression model